 - 1. Create a sidepath along the north side of Briggs Chaney Road, between the east side of the Briggs Chaney Road bridge over Columbia Pike (U.S. 29) and the East County Community Recreation Center property, that provides a safe and comfortable pedestrian connection between the bridge and points east of U.S. 29.
 The sidepath should be designated for public use and dedicated as public rightof-way when redevelopment occurs on adjacent properties and/or purchased by agreement with affected property owners.
 Streetscape designs should meet the regulated design standards of MCDOT. (see also Map 34) - 2.
 Short-term improvements of the Briggs Chaney Marketplace property should: - a.
-Incorporate green building standards and sustainable construction materials. - b.
-Incorporate design elements that promote safe and comfortable multi-modal access into the site and well-
+Incorporate green building standards and sustainable construction materials. - Incorporate design elements that promote safe and comfortable multimodal access into the site and wellconnected open space and green space amenities, accessible from multiple directions around the site.

-- connected open space and green space amenities, accessible from multiple directions around the site. - 3.
-Long-term redevelopment of the Briggs Chaney Marketplace property should: - a.
-Encourage the transition of the Briggs Chaney Marketplace into a compact, mixed-use, multi-story development with safe and spacious outdoor seating, a compact development scale with a grid of internal streets creating short blocks, strategically placed shade trees and/or shade structures, and active storefronts. - b.
+- 3. Long-term redevelopment of the Briggs Chaney Marketplace property should: - Encourage the transition of the Briggs Chaney Marketplace into a compact, mixed-use, multi-story development with safe and spacious outdoor seating, a compact development scale with a grid of internal streets creating short blocks, strategically placed shade trees and/or shade structures, and active storefronts. - b.
 Provide a centrally located public open space, activated by surrounding uses. - c.
-Support future redevelopment of the commercial property adjacent to the Briggs Chaney Marketplace at the corner of Briggs Chaney Road and Castle Boulevard to create a safer and more activated pedestrian experience at this prominent location within the Briggs Chaney Road 'main street' corridor. - d.
-Leverage the inclusion of the Briggs Chaney Marketplace as a Maryland Enterprise Zone (EZ) to retain and expand existing businesses in concert with the property's redevelopment. - 4.
-Montgomery County Public Schools (MCPS) should work in coordination with the Montgomery County Department of Recreation to improve the existing hard-surface trail connecting Greencastle Elementary School to Gateshead Manor Way to improve student access to the school and the East County Community Recreation Center, as well as greater
+Support future redevelopment of the commercial property adjacent to the Briggs Chaney Marketplace at the corner of Briggs Chaney Road and Castle Boulevard to create a safer and more activated pedestrian experience at this prominent location within the Briggs Chaney Road 'main street' corridor. - Leverage the inclusion of the Briggs Chaney Marketplace as a Maryland Enterprise Zone (EZ) to retain and expand existing businesses in concert with the property's redevelopment. - 4.
+Montgomery County Public Schools (MCPS) should work in coordination with the Montgomery County Department of Recreation to improve the existing hardsurface trail connecting Greencastle Elementary School to Gateshead Manor Way to improve student access to the school and the East County Community Recreation Center, as well as greater pedestrian access between Gateshead Manor Way and Robey Road.
+Possible improvements include wayfinding signage, safe grade changes and accessible design, and regular maintenance of vegetation and the trail surface.

-- pedestrian access between Gateshead Manor Way and Robey Road.
-Possible improvements include wayfinding signage, safe grade changes and accessible design, and regular maintenance of vegetation and the trail surface. - 5.
-Support the new construction of higher-density affordable housing and ground-floor commercial uses near the Briggs Chaney Road Park and Ride lot to support compact development near the Primary Activity Center along Briggs Chaney Road.
+- 5. Support the new construction of higherdensity affordable housing and groundfloor commercial uses near the Briggs Chaney Road Park and Ride lot to support compact development near the Primary Activity Center along Briggs Chaney Road.
 Development at the Park and Ride lot should improve transit access, convenience, and comfort and any replacement public parking facility is sized to meet current and future bus ridership demands.
-The transit facility should include structured parking and electric-charging infrastructure for cars and buses. - 6.
-The MCDGS should consider incorporating the private property at the corner of Robey Road and Briggs Chaney Road (3200 Briggs Chaney Road) in future redevelopment scenarios to help establish a cohesive building design and street frontage along the main street. - 7.
-The East County Community Recreation Center should be retrofitted to include outdoor recreation amenities such as open space, an outdoor athletic field, play space, nature trail, community gardens, and pollinator gardens. - 8.
-Consider expanding indoor capacity at the East County Community Recreation Center and explore ways to optimize existing public open space and natural features for additional outdoor programs and amenities.
+The transit facility should include structured parking and electriccharging infrastructure for cars and buses. - The MCDGS should consider incorporating the private property at the corner of Robey Road and Briggs Chaney Road (3200 Briggs Chaney Road) in future redevelopment scenarios to help establish a cohesive building design and street frontage along the main street.